Ursula Gauthier: Impact

-Gauthier is the first foreign journalist since Melissa Chan of Al Jazeera in 2012 to be expelled from China.
+Gauthier was the first foreign journalist to be expelled from China since Melissa Chan of Al Jazeera in 2012.
 According to Gauthier, her being expelled from China was a scare tactic by the Chinese government to dissuade foreign journalists from criticizing Chinese policies, especially those involving Xinjiang, from within China.
-China's decision to expel Ursula Gauthier comes as little surprise to some considering the country's ranking on the Press Freedom Index.
+China's decision to expel Ursula Gauthier contributed to the country's low ranking on the Press Freedom Index.

 Reactions

-News organizations from all over the world have reported Gauthier's expulsion from China from the New York Times to Al Jazeera in Qatar.
+News organizations from all over the world have reported Gauthier's expulsion from China from The New York Times to Al Jazeera in Qatar.
 French journalists and press executives published a collective open letter condemning her expulsion.
 Most reactions from journalists and news organizations alike were not in favor of the Chinese government's decision to expel Ursula Gauthier.
 The Committee to Protect Journalists released the results from the Foreign Correspondents Club of China's annual survey results.
 The survey assessed the amount of trouble (such as how easy it is to gain access to certain areas, or how quickly a journalist receives her or his Chinese visa) that foreign journalist face while trying to report on stories going on in China.
 The survey concluded that the treatment of Ursula Gauthier by the Chinese government, and the Chinese press, which resulted in death threats and personal attacks, were comparable to abuse.